-At his memorial service a month later his two grown sons spoke with deep respect about their father’s wholehearted devotion to God.
+At his memorial service a month later, his two grown sons spoke with deep respect about their father’s wholehearted devotion to God.
 They recalled how he could be found pouring over the Bible in the early hours of the morning.
-He would talk about the Bible over breakfast before school and often encouraged the people he crossed paths with during his day.
+He would talk about the Bible over breakfast and often encouraged the people he crossed paths with during his day.

-The kingdom of God was his treasure and Dan left a lasting legacy.
-Since then I’ve realized that treasuring the kingdom is a daily choice.
-It’s an upward battle over the long haul.
-We make choices each day that either expand or undermine the kingdom's growth in our lives.
-As we choose daily to centre our lives on kingdom priorities, we build spiritual wealth for the generations to come.
-That’s how Dan did it, and that's how we can too.
+The Kingdom of God was his treasure, and Dan left a lasting legacy.
+Since then I’ve realized that treasuring the Kingdom is a daily choice.
+It’s an upward battle lived over the long haul.
+We make choices each day that either expand or undermine the Kingdom’s growth.
+As we choose daily to center our lives on Kingdom priorities, we build spiritual wealth for generations to come.
+That’s what Dan did, and we can do it too.